Truth & reconciliation

 The longing for restoring Shalom is the longing for putting things to rights.
 Every human has this longing innately working within them – for ourselves and for others.
 What would happen if we continue to follow this longing?
 Where would that road lead us?

-In His grace and peace, and only by the power of that grace and peace, we will walk down this road together.
+In God's grace and peace, we will walk down this road together.

 Learn more: